Bear one another's burdens, and in this way you will fulfill the law of Christ - Galatians 6:2

 Or do you have a friend, neighbor, coworker, or relative going through a difficult time?
 A Stephen Minister may be able to offer the support he or she needs.
 Stephen Ministers are members of our church trained to provide emotioinal and spiritual care to people who are hurting.

 There are two primary ways to connect with a Stephen Minister.

-You may prefer to discuss your desire for a Stephen Minister with Pastor DeWayne, with another person on staff, or directly with one of our Stephen Ministry leaders.
+You may prefer to discuss your desire for a Stephen Minister with the church office or directly with one of our Stephen Ministry leaders.
 After obtaining your permission, your name and number will be provided to a Stephen Ministry Leader, who will contact you, and, if appropriate, match you with a Stephen Minister.

 Someone else may suggest that you would benefit from a relationship with a Stephen Minister.
 If someone feels a Stephen Minister is appropriate for you, you will be contacted before any Stephen Minister is assigned to you.
 Confidentiality is one of the core values of this ministry.